 A 46 min. audio CD, Western Hooves of Thunder, read by author.

 - Section 7 – Word Wall and Glossary

 Integrated into the stories are Haudenosaunee names, words and terms in the Mohawk (M) language.
 Cayuga (C) and Onondaga (O) are also referenced in the glossary.

 - Section 8 – Creators, Benefactors and Contributors

-Zig Misiak, author/historian and Six Nations artist, Raymond R. Skye collaborated on the development of the Six Nations Iroquois Program Teachers Resource Guide with significant contribution from both First Nations and non First Nations communities, including but not limited to historians, educators, Clan Mothers, Elders and Chiefs, professionals from the Ministry of Education, Ministry of Aboriginal Affairs, the Ontario Federation of Elementary School Teachers, along with a host of other contributors from culture, tourism, and First Nations organizations.
+Zig Misiak, author/historian and Six Nations artist, Raymond R. Skye collaborated on the development of the First Nations, Métis, Inuit Teachers Resource Guide with significant contribution from both First Nations and non First Nations communities, including but not limited to historians, educators, Clan Mothers, Elders and Chiefs, professionals from the Ministry of Education, Ministry of Aboriginal Affairs, the Ontario Federation of Elementary School Teachers, along with a host of other contributors from culture, tourism, and First Nations organizations.
 It has been through the generous contribution of our benefactor, King and Benton, that we have been able to produce this valuable, unique and easy to use teacher’s resource guide.

 CREATORS, BENEFACTOR and CONTRIBUTORS

-The Six Nations Iroquois Program Teachers Resource Guide was initiated and created by Zig Misiak and Raymond R. Skye, two people who are passionate about learning and sharing their knowledge of First/Native Nations history and culture.
+The First Nations, Métis, Inuit Teachers Resource Guide was initiated and created by Zig Misiak and Raymond R. Skye, two people who are passionate about learning and sharing their knowledge of First/Native Nations history and culture.

 ZIG MISIAK’s experiences as a historical activist, author, and long time re-enactor span several decades.
 He sits on numerous boards and organizations, consulting with people who document history through film, books, re-enactments, and educational publications.
 He has been working with educators over the past several years to augment existing curriculum relative to First/Native Nations, specifically the Haudenosaunee.